Meibography Can Ensure Better Diagnosis for Meibomian Gland Dysfunction

 The earlier MGD is detected, the better.
 If not treated early on, it can cause corneal damage and even vision loss.
 If you feel eye irritation and suspect you have MGD, contact Elevated Eyecare today to schedule your appointment.

-Elevated Eyecare serves patients from McDonough, Morrow, Ellenwood, and Jonesboro, throughout Georgia.
+Elevated Eyecare serves patients from McDonough, Stockbridge, Ellenwood, and Jonesboro, throughout Georgia.